fmbot-discord/docs/docs/privacy.md

 You can also search Spotify, Youtube and Genius for songs and more.

-The bot allows you to set your last.fm username, but it also allows you to set server-wide settings.
+The bot allows you to set your Last.fm username, but it also allows you to set server-wide settings.

 You can see more information on our site: https://fmbot.xyz and Github: https://github.com/fmbot-discord/fmbot

 ## WHAT DISCORD DATA DO YOU STORE?
-When someone sets their last.fm username or registers in to the bot, we store the following Discord data:
+When someone sets their Last.fm username or registers in to the bot, we store the following Discord data:

 - Discord user ID
 - That they are in that server
 - Their nickname or name on that server

-When someone sets their server settings:
+When the bot joins a server, the following data from that server is stored:

 - Server name
 - Server ID
 - Members in the server that have been registered in .fmbot
+- Nickname or username of members in the server that have been registered in .fmbot

+When specific settings for a server channel are set, the following data from that channel is stored

+- Channel name
+- Channel ID

 When someone uses a command, the debug log stores this: